-7. imposed universal service requirement local exchange service. ts as a condition of authority to provide Made e, entered, and effective Phil Nyegaard Acting Director Utility Program
+7. Pursuant to ORS 759.050(2)(c), Applicant shall comply with Commission imposed universal service requirements as a condition of authority to provide local exchange service.
+Mad e, entered, and effective , Phil Nyegaard Acting Director Utility Program

 A party may request rehearing or reconsideration of this order pursuant to ORS 756.561.
 A request for rehearing or reconsideration must be filed with the commission within 60 days of the date of service of this order.
 The request must comply with the requirements in OAR 860-014-0095.
 A copy of any such request must also be served on each party to the proceeding as provided by OAR 860-013-0070(2).
 A party may appeal this order to a court pursuant to applicable law.